CodeYourFuture/GitHomeworkFixErrors/TheCheekyGithomework.md

 What is Github?

-A place for us to store and share our code.
+It's a cloud based repository for different types of files.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Save you code to Github

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual Studio Code

 ## Question 17